ItayOucherenko/football-scraper-ae-project/README.md

    No major grouping by league is observed, which suggests the autoencoder generalizes features beyond league-specific styles.

 4. **t-SNE - League**
-   Slight regional groupings by league can be seen (e.g., clusters of La Liga or Premier League players), potentially capturing differences in play style or team roles across competitions.
+   Slight regional groupings by league can be seen , potentially capturing differences in play style or team roles across competitions.